As at the date of this annual report, the Board comprises a total of seven Directors as follows:

 Shareholders Communication Policy

-The Chairman of the Board attended and chaired the Company’s annual general meeting held on 11 June 2020.
-Other Directors, including three independent non-executive Directors, being the chairman/members of Audit Committee, Risk Management Committee and Remuneration and Nomination Committee together with the external independent auditor attended the annual general meeting and answered questions from the attending shareholders and investors.
-All resolutions proposed were duly passed by shareholders’ voting at the meeting.
+The Chairman of the Board attended and chaired the Company’s annual general meeting and general meeting held on 6 June 2024 (the “AGM”), together with other Directors and the external independent auditor and answered questions from shareholders and investors at meetings.
+All resolutions proposed were duly passed by shareholders’ voting at the AGM.

 Dividend Policy